 Juliet has developed a broad personal injury practice, acting both for claimants and defendants.

-She is frequently instructed as trial counsel, and to appear at interlocutory hearings including cost management.
+She is frequently instructed as trial counsel, and to appear at interlocutory hearings including case and cost management conferences.
 She is regularly instructed to advise as to prospects and tactics and to draft pleadings for fast and multi-track claims.

 - Road traffic accident claims, including cycling accidents, accidents abroad, actions brought against highway authorities and fatal accident claims.

-- Public liability claims, including a claim concerning anaphylactic shock at a restaurant, accidents occurring during school trips, in public playgrounds/gyms and during domestic building works.
+- Public liability claims, including a claim concerning anaphylactic shock at a restaurant, accidents occurring at school and during school trips, in holiday resorts, in public playgrounds/gyms and during domestic building works.

 - Occupiers’ liability claims, including slip and trip claims, claims concerning contractors and claims for injury as a result of bed bug infestations in the hotel industry.